JeremieLitzler/journal/docs/2023/02/market-gardening-in-february-the-dutch-farmer/README.md

   - Gardening
 tag:
   - The Dutch Farmer
-  - February
+  - In February
 ---

 ![Kale in February](/images/2023-02-07-kale-in-february.jpg 'Credits: image taken from The Dutch Farmer’s vlog')

 What was true in January is still applicable in February.
 However, during the month of February, we’re seen at the end of the winter's tunnel.
 Moreno will go into more depth about Market Gardening for this month.

 Thanks to Moreno for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on The Dutch Farmer’s channel.

 <!-- more -->